ucsb-cs48-s20/project-s2-t3-slack-bot/docs/DEPLOY.md

 Go back to your Slack app’s “Basic Information” page and scroll down to the “App Credentials” section.
 There, you will find values for Client ID, Client Secret, and Verification Token.
 Copy and paste these values into your `.env` file in the variables `SLACK_CLIENT_ID`, `SLACK_CLIENT_SECRET`, and `SLACK_VERIFICATION_TOKEN` respectively.
 Make sure that there are no spaces between the `=`'s and the values that you pasted.

 Next, scroll back up and in the left column of the page, go to the "OAuth & Permissions" page.
 You should now see the “Bot User OAuth Access Token”.
-Copy this value into the `SLACK_AUTH_TOKEN` variable, again making sure that there is no space after the `=`.
+Copy and paste this value into the `SLACK_AUTH_TOKEN` variable of `.env`, again making sure that there is no space after the `=`.

-For the `MONGODB_URI` variable, paste in the value you created in the previous step.
+Finally, for the `MONGODB_URI` variable, paste in the value you created in the previous step.

 Your `.env` file should now look something like this (these values are fake example values).
 ```